 Well, we're dealing with a stacked deck of negative energy here.
 Why, you ask?
 Well, we have, for your amusement, what I call The Big 3 working against us:

 (1) Mike and I hate to travel.
-Nothing like starting off strong. :0 We have, what Cristina has coined "Routine Withdrawal Syndrome," (hereinafter "RWS") and a very dire case of it indeed.
+Nothing like starting off strong. :0 We have "Routine Withdrawal Syndrome," (hereinafter "RWS") and a very dire case of it indeed.
 There is something about not being in my usual happy space doing my usual happy stuff that gets me all agita.
 This is a term my Italian grandmother uses to describe a state in which one is anxious, antsy, and perhaps a bit wild eyed.
 That describes me being off routine to a tee. :0

 RWS Case in Point: Mike and I lay despondently side-by-side on an inflated air mattress, trying not to jostle the other by moving and/or breathing too hard.

 *agonized sigh* "My parents are insisting on taking the kids to that animal preserve.
 We're going to have to go too."